-We selected one village Southwest of Cairo (Disya, Fayoum, one of the poorest areas in the country) and two villages Northwest of Cairo (Feesha and Aryamon, Beheira), also among the poorest.
-Loan officers were instructed to recruit subjects who would be interested in and eligible for a microloan (not exceeding EGP 1000 $\approx$ \$190).
-Senior loan officers and Ministry officers helped to ensure integrity of the recruitment process.
-More subjects than we could accommodate showed up for each session, and those who were turned back were paid a show up fee of EGP 5.
+Aryamon,21 Beheira), also among the poorest.
+Loan officers were instructed to recruit subjects who would be interested in and eligible for a microloan (not exceeding EGP 1000 $\approx 190).22 More subjects than we could accommodate showed up for each session, and those who were turned back were paid a show up fee of EGP 5.